 Something that caught my attention during my stay in Dubai was the constant presence of the emir 's image on murals, billboards, and posters throughout the city.
 He appears with solemn gestures, sometimes in epic poses, and always with messages that present him almost as a savior or divine figure.

-I found it a bit shocking, especially coming from cultures where political figures are more questioned or at least viewed from a more earthly perspective.
-Here, it seemed more like a cult of personality , and it left me with a strange feeling, as if they were trying to project an image of perfection and absolute power.
-It's one more detail that adds to the duality that Dubai generated in me between awe and discomfort.
+Here it seemed more like a cult of personality, and it left me with a strange feeling, as if they were trying to project an image of perfection and absolute power.

-🚕How to get from the airport to different areas of Dubai
+How to get from the airport to different areas of Dubai

-Dubai International Airport (DXB) is located relatively close to the city center, but due to the city's size and spread, transfer times and costs can vary significantly depending on your area .
-Here's a summary of the main options for getting from the airport to the most touristy neighborhoods using the Metro:
+Dubai International Airport (DXB) is located relatively close to the city center, but due to the size and spread of the city, transfer time and cost can vary greatly depending on the area where you are staying.

-• Red line to DMCC or Dubai Marina station, but it takes over an hour (it requires patience and is usually full if you have luggage).
+- To Dubai Marina / JBR: Red line to DMCC or Dubai Marina station, but it takes over an hour (requires patience and is often crowded if you have luggage).

-• Very easy to access, these are the closest stations to the airport (Deira City Centre or BurJuman).
+- To Deira / Bur Dubai (Old Town): Very easy to access, these are the closest stations to the airport (Deira City Centre or BurJuman).
 You'll be there in 10-15 minutes.

 Other considerations:

-• Subway stations only operate from approximately 5:00 AM to midnight, with later runs on Fridays.
+- Subway stations only operate from approximately 5:00 AM to midnight, with later runs on Fridays.

-• All airport taxis use meters and accept card payments.
+- All airport taxis use meters and accept card payments.

-• Uber and Careem (the local app) are also available, although they may be a bit more expensive than regular taxis.
+- Uber and Careem (the local app) are also available, although they may be a bit more expensive than regular taxis.

-• From Terminal 2, metro connections are not as direct, so it is usually better to use a taxi or a private transfer if you have a lot of luggage.
+- From Terminal 2, metro connections are not as direct, so it is usually better to use a taxi or a private transfer if you have a lot of luggage.

 ✈️ Beware of the departure terminal at Dubai Airport!

-A key recommendation if you're flying from Dubai International Airport (DXB): check which terminal your flight departs from.
 It seems obvious, but don't be fooled.
-Terminals 1 and 3 are on the same side of the airport, connected to each other, but Terminal 2 is at the other end, physically separated from the rest, and cannot be directly accessed from the other terminals!
+Terminals 1 and 3 are on the same side of the airport, connected to each other, but Terminal 2 is at the other end, physically separated from the rest, and cannot be accessed directly from the other terminals!

-It happened to me: I went to Terminal 1 thinking my flight was leaving from there, but it was actually from Terminal 2.
-By the time I realized it, I was already inside and there was no way to connect internally.
 I had to leave the airport, get a taxi, and cross the entire complex to get to the other terminal.
 You can also do it by combining metro + taxi or metro + bus, but it takes time and can be stressful if you're against the clock.

 Luckily, I arrived just in time, but it was a race against time, which I don't recommend.
 So, before you leave for the airport, check your ticket or the airline's website to see which terminal your flight departs from.
 It could save you a lot of trouble.